-Elkem's smelters use a combination of quartz, a carbon source and electricity to produce silicon and ferrosilicon.
-Elkem's ambition is to increase the renewable share of the carbon source, by replacing fossil coal with biocarbon.
-The increased need for biocarbon requires the company to ensure that the biomass (i.e. wood chips and charcoal) are sourced from sustainable forestry.
-Elkem is committed to minimising the impact of our biocarbon strategy for existing forestry and does not accept deforestation in our supply chain.
-Only sustainably and legally produced biomass shall be used in Elkem's production.
+Elkem's smelters use a combination of quartz, a carbon source and electricity to produce silicon and ferrosilicon. conducts assessments of biodiversity risks when deciding Elkem's ambition is to increase the renewable share of the on a new plant for chemical processing. carbon source, by replacing fossil coal with biocarbon.
+The increased need for biocarbon requires the company Elkem collaborates with local governments and experts to to ensure that the biomass (i.e. wood chips and charcoal) reduce impacts on biodiversity.
+Elkem's Silicones division are sourced from sustainable forestry.
+Elkem is committed is a member of the Responsible Care Global Charter which to minimising the impact of our biocarbon strategy for is the global chemical industry's unifying commitment to existing forestry and does not accept deforestation in the safe management of chemicals throughout their life cycle, while promoting their role in improving quality of life our supply chain.
+Only sustainably and legally produced biomass shall be used in Elkem's production. and contributing to sustainable development.